mrocklin/mrocklin.github.io/decision-fatigue.md

     *"This is where I'm getting stuck ..."*

-    *"Without input I would probably do the following ..."*
+    *"Without input I would likely do the following ..."*

 With this phrasing you keep the burden on your shoulders, and merely ask the group for advice.
 This is easy for others!
 People love giving advice 🎉